LiminalLogic/computational-anthropic-principle/README.md

 Two cognitive states are the "same observer" (Φ) if they are ε-isomorphic in functionally relevant information.

 The threshold ε is elastic, scaling with Φ's meta-cognitive capacity to integrate change.
 Expected or narratively coherent alterations (e.g., learning, aging) can allow for extensive objective change while remaining within ε and preserving subjective continuity.
-Sudden, inexplicable, or catastrophically disruptive changes to core functional information may violate this threshold, constituting a termination of Φ, though this outcome is effectively excluded from subjective experience.
+Sudden, inexplicable, or catastrophically disruptive changes to core functional information may violate this threshold, constituting a termination of Φ.

 ## 3. Complexity Cost Structure